carpentries/instructor-training/_episodes/09-mindset.md

 ### Praise talk

 The way in which we praise learners has an important impact on their mindset development.
-Carol Dweck's research (FIXME: add ref) investigated three types of praise: performance-based, effort-based and improvement-based, and looked at how these types of praise influence learner's mindsets.
+Carol Dweck's research investigated three types of praise: performance-based, effort-based and improvement-based, and looked at how these types of praise influence learner's mindsets.